Skip top navigation

 Expectations for Professional Behavior in CEHD: Dispositions Review Process Overview

-Throughout a student’s program of study in the College of Education and Human Development (CEHD) at George Mason University (Mason), the student is expected to demonstrate behaviors that reflect the positive dispositions of an aspiring professional.
-Dispositions are the thoughts, habits, and associated actions that underlie professional responsibility.
-In CEHD, dispositions are integral to the student’s program of study and refinement of their professional identity.
+Throughout a student’s program of study in the College of Education and Human Development (CEHD) at George Mason University, the student is expected to demonstrate behaviors that reflect positive dispositions, which are the thoughts, habits, and associated actions that underlie professional responsibility.
+In CEHD, dispositions are integral to the student’s program of study, professional identity, and engagement within George Mason, their professional field of practice, and the broader community.
+Ongoing reflection and assessment of dispositions are part of the student’s educational process as an opportunity for growth, further development, and proficiency.

 The CEHD Student Statement of Commitment to Professional Behaviors outlines expectations for all CEHD students with regard to professional dispositions.
-In receiving and/or signing this document during program onboarding or College orientations, students agree to uphold the CEHD Core Values and demonstrate appropriate behaviors that will reflect positively on Mason, CEHD, their program, and themselves.
+In receiving and/or signing this document during program onboarding or college orientation, students agree to uphold the CEHD Commitments (fostering collaboration and building community, promoting justice and equity, and advancing research-informed practice) and demonstrate appropriate behaviors that will reflect positively on George Mason, CEHD, their program, and themselves.

 Dispositions may be evaluated formally and informally at developmentally appropriate and intermittent points in an academic program.
 Dispositions will be evaluated in alignment with appropriate University policies and codes of conduct, and respective accreditation and professional organizational bodies.
 Based on observable actions and behaviors, additional evaluations may be implemented at the discretion of the program.